ajstourinho/rumoaoime/README.md

 ### Google OAuth

 The Google OAuth was implemented following [this video](https://www.youtube.com/watch?v=UUJfTsn6S_Y&ab_channel=CodeWithMasood).
-The part about getting data from access_token it is not yet implemented.
 An important part of this configuration was setting Credentials in the [Google Cloud Console](https://console.cloud.google.com/).
 However, at first, the Credentials was set for Testing, requiring a verification process when changed to Production.